MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

     ```

     **Notes:**
     - The `terraform plan` command creates an execution plan, but doesn't execute it.
 Instead, it determines what actions are necessary to create the configuration specified in your configuration files.
-This allow you to verify whether the execution plan matches your expectations before making any changes to actual resources.
+This pattern allow you to verify whether the execution plan matches your expectations before making any changes to actual resources.
     - The optional `-out` parameter allows you to specify an output file for the plan.
-The `-out` parameter should always be used as it ensures that the plan you reviewed is exactly what is applied.
+Using the `-out` parameter ensures that the plan you reviewed is exactly what is applied.
     - To read more about persisting execution plans and security, see the [security warning section](https://www.terraform.io/docs/commands/plan.html#security-warning).

 1. Run [terraform apply](https://www.terraform.io/docs/commands/apply.html) to apply the execution plan.